LiYuanyuanFighting/BioInformatics/projec/nextStep.md

+Integrate balance function, feature selection, randomForestClassifier inside pipeline.

+Just do balance and feature processing for training set, not for testing set

 Using cross_val_score, no need to use train_test_split(), because cross_validation itself already split data into folds.
 What i done in the project is called hold-out-set